 In the event of a 'bubble' needing to isolate, or even a larger section of school needing to continue off-site, we have comprehensive plans in place.
 These have been sent to parents and include live lessons and support via Teams or Zoom, complemented by work set via our Engage system or sent by email.
-As during the initial lockdown, we expect to support our pupils in maintaining their excellent progress.
+Whether all pupils are in school, or bubble groups are isolating, or the government close school sites to the majority of children, we will continue to support our pupils in maintaining their excellent progress.

 Although clubs and sporting fixtures have been put on hold due to COVID-19, the following shows our usual practice: